 Arlington, Va. - The Consumer Electronics Association's (CEA) Innovation Movement launched Thursday a "Spectrum Crunch Clock" to help Americans visualize the economic costs of delay in spectrum reform.

 The action comes in response to the Federal Communications Commission's (FCC) plan announced March 16, 2010 to address the nation's shortage of wireless broadband capability by repurposing unused broadcast spectrum.

-The CEA's effort is an attempt to answer "intense lobbying by broadcast television stations" that has stalled progress on the program, the association said.
+is an attempt to answer "intense lobbying by broadcast television stations" that has stalled progress on the program, the association said.

 CEA's Innovation Movement is comprised of over 100,000 "engaged citizens who believe innovation is critical to American global leadership and economic growth," the CEA said.

 The body "urges consumers to take action and write their members of Congress in support of the need for more spectrum for new and innovative wireless broadband services."

 The CEA views wireless spectrum as a limited resource that fuels portable digital devices like laptops, e-readers, tablets and smartphones.